 Sexual Harassment Training

 Starting in April, city employers with at least 15 workers will be required to run annual anti-sexual harassment trainings.
 The city’s Human Rights Commission says it will create an online program that firms can use to train their employees.
 But employers can also give their own training as long as it addresses what sexual harassment is, how to report it and other mandatory topics.
+More resources and information on New York Sexual Harassment laws here.

 Tip Credit Increase